prasen832/Web-Scraping-using-Beautiful-Soup/README.md

 ## Objective

-The objective of this projrct is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.
+The objective of this project is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.

 ### 1. Sentimental Analysis
 Sentimental analysis is the process of determining whether a piece of writing is positive, negative, or neutral.
 The below Algorithm is designed for use in Financial Texts.
 It consists of steps: